 2. Make sure you’re eating well.

 You and I both know that we won’t feel that great if we keep that kind of diet.

 Don’t let January come and see all your regrets.
 Treat yourself kindly now.

-3. Get some exercise.
+3. Get some exercise and fresh air.

 - Head to the mall an hour before it opens and take a few tours of the hallways without the crowds.

 Your body will thank you.
 I promise.